MarkWilcock/Python-ML-Course/course_datasets.md

 # Datasets used in the Course

 The lab exercises and tutorial in the course use several datasets.
-Some of these are inbuilt datasets in the scikit-learn package.
-Others are in the data folder of this repo.
+Some of these are built-in datasets in the scikit-learn package.
+Others are in the `data` folder of this repo.
 Here is a brief description of each, and a link for further information.

 ## MTCars